 The Haitian Mermaid Lasiren has a long tradition and plays an important role in the religious Haitian Vodou beliefs to this day.

-And even today many Haitian people frequently report (e.g. on social media platforms like Twitter) that they or their relatives saw mermaids in Haiti themselves.
+This mermaid is deeply woven into Haitian culture.
+Some Haitian people even report that they or their relatives saw mermaids in Haiti themselves.

 1. The Haitian mermaid is an ocean queen